Consumer Credit Conditions in the Ninth District

 Tradelines with balances charged off due to nonpayment within the last 7 years are included in these data, to the extent that lenders continue to report them.

 Adults with a foreclosure in their credit file face special challenges in obtaining new mortgages and other loans.
-This problem is not widespread, as the share of District consumer credit files showing a foreclosure within the past seven years was about 1.5 percent in the first quarter of 2014.
-However, the share of affected files remains three times as high as in 2005 and is down only slightly from a post-housing-bust peak of 1.8 percent in the first quarter of 2012.
+This problem is not widespread, as the share of District consumer credit files showing a foreclosure within the past seven years was about 1.4 percent in the second quarter of 2014.
+However, the share of affected files remains over twice as high as in 2005.
 The 2005–2012 rise in files with foreclosures occurred across all tract-income groups but was especially sharp in the District’s low-income tracts.
 There the percentage tripled, from about 1.2 percent in 2005 to 3.6 percent in late 2011 and early 2012.
-Even after falling sharply to about 2.3 percent in the first quarter of 2014, the percent of files with foreclosures in the District’s low-income tracts remains higher than the foreclosure rates for other tract-income groups nationally or in the District.
+Even after falling sharply to about 2.1 percent in the second quarter of 2014, the percent of files with foreclosures in the District’s low-income tracts remains higher than the foreclosure rates for other tract-income groups nationally or in the District.

 For more information about the data and methodologies used here and additional resources related to consumer credit data, see our Data Overview